 Access to the Blue Ridge Parkway is just short drive from Sunburst Trout Farms.
 Take Hwy.
 215 up the mountain for a scenic cruise on one of America’s most breathtaking drives.
 The twisting mountain roads of Haywood County are some of the most popular motorcycling destinations in the world and are just as amazing by car.
 Take the Parkway south toward Waynesville for an exquisite drive through the Balsam Mountain Range.
 Stop and stretch your legs at Graveyard Fields or Devil’s Courthouse to experience a hike at two of the areas most popular adventure spots.

 44 Church St., Waynesville 28786

 Enjoy a breakfast at an authentic mountain pancake house.
-Since opening in 1966, Joey’s Pancake House has been a favorite breakfast stop for locals and visitors alike because of their incredibly delectable menu.
-Make sure you order up a stack of their famous buttermilk pancakes…you won’t be disappointed!
+Since opening in 1966, Joey’s Pancake House has been a favorite breakfast stop for locals and visitors alike because of its incredibly delectable menu.
+Make sure you order up a stack of the famous buttermilk pancakes . . . you won’t be disappointed!